-The Vesper is a martini riff made with gin, vodka, and an aromatized wine.
+The Vesper is a martini riff made with both gin and vodka, as well as an aromatized wine.
 This now-classic cocktail is unique because it was invented not by a bartender, but by author Ian Fleming in his James Bond novel Casino Royale.

 The Vesper is not for the faint of heart, containing a whopping 4 ounces of liquor, plus a splash of Lillet Blanc (or Cocchi Americano, if you prefer).

-It’s safe to say that the level of alcohol in this martini is equivalent to a double of just about any other cocktail, so please keep that in mind when imbibing.
+It’s safe to say that the level of alcohol in this martini is equivalent to a double of just about any other cocktail, so please keep that in mind when mixing one up.
+As always, drink responsibly and choose quality ingredients for your cocktails.

 The history of the cocktail